danshee/career/_posts/2021-01-12-on-patience.markdown

 I’ve met other versions of Bang since -- I can now spot them quickly.
 And I've learned to avoid them.
 I don't volunteer to help them, and I don't go to their desk.

-Fourth, I learned to give up quickly on people.
+***Fourth***, I learned to give up quickly on people.
 In Silicon Valley we have a saying, “fail fast.”
 What that means is identify a failing path and give up on it sooner rather than later.
 That way, critical resources (e.g. competent software developers) can be reallocated to potentially profitable projects instead of wasting time on projects destined to fail.

 I feel the same way about some human beings.